Children

 Education

 Education is highly valued in Palestinian culture, yet getting to school every day can be a challenging and scary experience for many Palestinian children.
-Many experience harassment on their way to school from the Israeli military, which can range from delaying students or searching their bags to physical harassment by soldiers (Unicef).
+Many experience harassment on their way to school from the Israeli military, which can range from delaying students or searching their bags to physical harassment by soldiers (UNICEF).
 Those who have to pass Israeli settlements also face intimidation and physical violence from settlers, either children or adults.
-Defence for Children International documented one such incident where a child in Hebron had her hair set on fire by settlers as she travelled home from school.

 Children have their bags searched on their way to school in Hebron